turntabl/Docs/source/index.html.md

 ```

-This endpoint is used add new project.
+This endpoint is used to add new project.

 ### HTTP Request